 Well, I wish Good Fortune to all our readers in The Year of the Monkey.
 Do you know how to say Happy New Year in Chinese?

-You being so clever, Eddie, I'll bet you knew that already.
+You're so clever, Eddie, I'll bet you knew this one already.

 Eddie: I wouldn't be able to come up with that if I sat at a keyboard for two million Chinese Years.

 Happy New Year and all good wishes for health and happiness in the Year of the Red Fire Monkey Bench!